 |Category 2 Protected Ag Operations||

-(NOTE: Waivers are not required to purchase non-greenhouse labelled products at this time.)
+(NOTE: Waivers are not required to purchase PCP products not labelled for greenhouse use at this time.)

-Category 2 Operators should Register to added to the waiver distribution list.
+Category 2 Operators should register to be added to the waiver distribution list.

 How do I get started?